kanselarij-vlaanderen/app-kaleidos-public-export/README.md

 ```

 #### Providing an alias for the database service
 Services joining multiple networks may encounter service name collisions if services have the same name in both stacks.
-In case app-valvas-export and the Kaleidos stack both contain a service named `database`, provide the following alias for the `database` service in `docker-compose.override.yml` of the app-valvas-export stack to resolve the collision.
+In case app-themis-export and the Kaleidos stack both contain a service named `database`, provide the following alias for the `database` service in `docker-compose.override.yml` of the app-themis-export stack to resolve the collision.
 As a consequence, the `MU_SPARQL_ENDPOINT` environment variable of the export service also needs to be updated to take the alias into account.

 ```
 services: